aozisik/outport/readme.md

 ##How do I use it?

-You should first require this package through composer:
+You should add this line to your composer.json

-    composer require aozisik/outport
+    "aozisik/outport": "dev-L4"

+**Note:** For Laravel 5+, please see the [master branch](https://github.com/aozisik/outport).

 Then simply: